 - Late Breakfast for Final Day – If you have late dinner, you get late breakfast for your final day so you don’t have to end your cruise wake up at the crack of dawn.

-- Bringing Alcohol onboard – You can bring two bottles of wine or a six-pack of beer per person. – DO NOT Pack them in your suitcase they need to be in your carry on for the ship.
+– You can bring two bottles of wine or a six-pack of beer per person. – DO NOT Pack them in your suitcase they need to be in your carry on for the ship.

 - Many of Disney’s Port Adventures are offered via third parties that will also sell the same excursions directly or via other third-party sites.
 Check out TripAdvisor’s reviews on the excursion you are looking for to see if you should book outside of the cruise.